New energy-capacity-type inequalities and uniqueness of continuous Hamiltonians

 We will prove Theorem \ref{theo base} in Section \ref{section theo base}.
-It is evident from our proof that if $(M, \omega)$ is positively monotone and the second of the above possibilities holds, then the numbers ($c(H) - C)$ and $(c(H) + C)$ are always non-negative.
+It is evident from our proof that if $(M, \omega)$ is positively monotone and the second of the above possibilities holds, then the numbers ($c(H) - C)$ and $(c(\bar{H}) + C)$ are always non-negative.

-Note that the continuity properties of spectral invariants (see Section \ref{section spectral invariants}) gives an immediate corollary of Theorem \ref{theo base}.
+The above result, combined with the fact that $c$ and $\gamma$ are both bounded by the Hofer norm (see Section \ref{section spectral invariants}), has an immediate corollary.

-\begin{corol}Let $(M, \omega)$ denote a monotone symplectic manifold, $U$ an open subset of $M$, and $H$ a normalized and smooth Hamiltonian such that for any $(t,x) \in [0,1] \times U$ we have $H(t,x) = C \geq \chz(U)$.
+\begin{corol}Let $(M, \omega)$ denote a monotone symplectic manifold, $U$ an open subset of $M$, and $H$ a normalized and smooth Hamiltonian such that for any $(t,x) \in [0,1] \times U$ we have $H(t,x) = C \geq 2 \chz(U)$.
 Then $||\tilde{\phi}_H^1||\geq \chz(U)$. \end{corol}

 Our proof of Theorem \ref{theo base} relies on the discreteness of $\omega(\pi_2(M))$ and hence it does not extend to irrational manifolds.
 However, when $(M, \omega)$ is rational, but not monotone, we can prove a weaker version of Theorem \ref{theo base} which is sufficient for the applications considered in this article.